dimitri-xyz/frtrader/doc/agent-shutdown.md

 #### Other Errors

 Also, what happens if a connectors gets an error such as the 502 Bad gateways I have been getting?
 Can this also be treated by this control mechanism.
-Well, I don't think I have to decide this now.
+Thankfully, I think this decision can be safely postponed.